Austria

 Other Towns in the Salzkammergut

 The world is so big, and we just can’t see it all!
-However, there are over 50 towns within the Salzkammergut, and some of them are definitely worth noting if you can fit it into your plans!
+However, there are over 50 towns within the Salzkammergut, and some of them are worth noting if you can fit them into your plans!

 Ebensee is located on the south end of the Traunsee lake, north of Bad Ischl.
 Like much of the region, there is an ancient connection to the salt industry, with beautiful hikes on steep mountains and WWII history